-- Switching between images using the keyboard You can also switch between images by pressing the <→> or <←> key. - Switching between screens using the keyboard You can also switch between full screen display/normal screen display by pressing the <Alt> + <Enter> keys. - Operations using the menu Each operation can also be performed with the menu which appears when you right-click with the mouse on an image.
+- Switching between images using the keyboard You can also switch between images by pressing the <→> or <←> key. - Switching between screens using the keyboard You can also switch between full screen display/normal screen

+Operations using the menu

+Each operation can also be performed with the menu which appears when you right-click with the mouse on an image.